-Join Cris Ippolite for an in-depth discussion in this video Using multiple match fields in one relationship, part of Relational Database Design with FileMaker Pro.
+Join Cris Ippolite for an in-depth discussion in this video Using multiple match fields in one relationship, part of FileMaker Pro: Relational Database Design (2011).

 - Once you have your main FileMaker…table relationships in place,…you'll have the architecture you need…to build upon for your database.…Now I'd like to discuss with you…how you can also use the FileMaker…Relationship Graph to create other…query types of relationships that can be used…for specialized purposes.…Let's take a look at the Relationship Graph…under File, Manage, Database,…go into the third tab for Relationships.…The first thing I want to point out…is that the boxes that you place…on the Relationship Graph are not…actually tables although they do look like them,…rather they're known as table occurrences,…sometimes also referred to as TOs.…

 A table occurrence is exactly that.…It's an occurrence or an instance…of a database table in a Relationship Graph.…Each table occurrence has a window…or point of view into the underlying source table…and therefore refers to only one…single underlying resource table.…So each box that you seen on screen…references one of the tables…in your database and only one.…However, one of the more powerful features…

 The course applies to versions of FileMaker Pro from 7 through the most current version.

 - Using multiple match fields in one relationship

 Skill Level Intermediate

 Q: The exercise files for this course do not work on a Mac.
 It downloads executable files.
 Can you provide a workaround?